 High School:

-Daily minimums: 1 cup fruit serving, 1 cup vegetable serving, ½ cup legumes, ½ cup dark greens, 1 ¼ cup red/orange, ½ cup starchy, plus ¾ cup other, 2 grain minimum with a 10 grain per week maximum (No noodles or rice can be in the soups to meet this requirement), 2 oz. protein minimum with a 10 protein maximum per week, assorted low-fat and fat-free milk only
+Daily minimums: 1 cup fruit serving, 1 cup vegetable serving, ½ cup legumes, ½ cup dark greens, 1 ¼ cup red/orange, ½ cup starchy, plus ¾ cup other, 2 grain minimum with a 10 grain per week maximum (No noodles or rice can be in the soups to meet this requirement), 2 Ounce. protein minimum with a 10 protein maximum per week, assorted low-fat and fat-free milk only

 Minimum-maximum calories 750-850, saturated fat – less than 10% of total calories, sodium – 1280 mg or less, zero trans fat